 If you experience a crash or some undefined behavior while using a function from UE4 or Satisfactory, you should read the javadoc comment that has been added to the function.
 Sometimes the comment will tell you that it doesn’t work and suggest you use the workaround written in the comment.

-If it still doesn’t work, and you are absolutely sure that you use it correctly, contact the devs on the Discord for further advice.
+If it still doesn’t work, and you are absolutely sure that you are using it correctly, contact the SML devs on the Discord for further advice.

-You can also open the bootstrapper log you can find under
+You can also open the bootstrapper log found under

 This log will contain information about the special linkage the bootstrapper performs.

-If your mod requires to call a function of SF that is not compiled into their binaries,
+If your mod requires calling a Satisfactory function that is not compiled into their binaries,

 f.e. when the function is marked as

 inline, then it will create a log entry starting with